SergiuToporjinschi/node-red-contrib-heater-controller/README.md

     The last current temperature received
   * **targetValue** (float)
     Target temperature displyed in front-end.
 Coul be user custom value, if is changed by the user, or calendar current temperature value set by calendar
-  * **currentCalTarget** (float)
+  * **currentSchedule** (float)
-    Current calendar temperature.
-The value which would be set if the controller is set on calendar
+    Current calendar schedule.
+The value which would be set if the controller is set on calendar and some aditional information like day of the week and time
+  * **nextSchedule** (float)
+    Next calendar schedule.
+The value which will be set if the controller is set on calendar and some aditional information when this will like happen like day of the week and time
   * **currentHeaterStatus** (string (on|off))
     Calculated the heater status based on the difference between target value and current temperature
   * **userTargetValue** (float)